asherz720/SDA-Strategic-Discourse-Assessment/README.md

 The annotated courtroom dataset is provided in two ways:

 - ✅ On Hugging Face: [UT-CompLing/CHARM](https://huggingface.co/datasets/UT-CompLing/CHARM)
-- ✅ Locally in the `data/` directory of this repo
+- ✅ Locally in the e.g., human_annotations directory of this repo

 ---